EVerest/everest-core/doc/common/california_pricing_requirements.md

 For California Pricing to work, the following callbacks must be enabled:

 - `session_cost_callback`, used for running cost and final cost
-- `set_display_message_callback`, used to show a user specific price
+- `tariff_message_callback`, used to show a user specific price

 ## OCPP 2.0.1

 OCPP 2.0.1 uses different mechanisms to send pricing information.
-The messages are converted to internally used structs as descripbed above.
-For California Pricing Requirements to work, DisplayMessage and TariffAndCost must be implemented as well.
+The messages are converted to internally used structs as described above.
+For California Pricing Requirements to work, TariffAndCost must be implemented as well.

 ### Device Model Variables